 I get it…your scared, in pain, and suffering.
 You are looking for help and you want it right now.
 You don’t want to hear anything negative, you just want to get better.
 Believe me, I, and many, many others have been there.
 The bad news is that you are often vulnerable during these times and can easily be taken advantage of.
 That is the reason I created this page.
 When I got involved years ago the Internet was still fairly young.
 The Fluoroquinolone community was untouched, for the most part, by those with less than stellar intentions, or those driven by profit, fortune and to a lesser extent notoriety.
 With the rise of the Internet as the ‘go to’ source for all things medical, there has been a rise in victimization, or at the very least those wanting to make a ‘quick buck’ at someone else’s expense.
 I spent over thirty years in the field of law enforcement and I generally take a dim view of people getting victimized.
 You will find that I am very adamant and non-apologetic about it.
 Fluoroquinolone toxicity destroys lives and causes undue hardship on individuals and families.
 Often times people are left struggling financially, putting some in dire straights with very little means to support themselves.

 Be careful out there!
-From individuals who claimed to be have been mildly floxed and have now found a niche Internet market to Internet consultants that should be selling used cars (not to disparage car salesmen because I actually have a much higher opinion of them), multi level marketing peddling proprietary supplements to essential oils, the list of possible hucksters and the complaints I have received has become quite varied.
+From individuals who claimed to be have been mildly floxed and have now found a niche Internet market to Internet consultants that should be selling used cars (not to disparage car salesmen because I actually have a much higher opinion of them), multi level marketing peddling proprietary supplements to essential oils, the list of possible hucksters and the complaints I have received has become lengthy quite varied.

-It is my personal opinion based on my experience or information relayed to me to use caution with the following:
+It is my personal opinion based on my experience or information given to me by others to me to use caution with the following: